-GBU-31/32/38 JOINT DIRECT ATTACK MUNITION (JDAM) Air-to-surface guided bomb weapons acquire targeting information from the aircraft's avionics system.
+GBU-31/32/38 JOINT DIRECT ATTACK MUNITION (JDAM) Air-to-surface guided bomb

+Brief: JDAM is a GPS/INS-guided, autonomous, all-weather surface attack weapon.
+The joint USAF-Navy program upgrades the existing inventory of general-purpose bombs by adding a GPS/INS guidance kit for accurate all-weather attack from medium/high altitudes.
+The weapons acquire targeting information from the aircraft's avionics.
 After release, an inertial guidance kit directs the weapon, aided by periodic GPS updates.
 JDAM seeker/tail kits can be mounted on general-purpose or penetrating warheads in each weight class.
 JDAM can also utilize the 500-lb carbon fiber-cased Very Low Collateral Damage Weapon (VLCDW) for sensitive targets.
 A JDAM kit is under development for the 5,000-lb BLU-113 penetrating weapon, slated for integration and flight testing on the F-15E.
 The Advanced 2,000-lb (A2K) BLU-137/B weapon is also being developed for integration onto the F-15E and B-2A.
 A2K will improve both precision and penetration to strike a wider variety of targets, eventually replacing the BLU-139 bunker buster.
 JDAM-class weapons are the most frequent air-to-ground munition expended in combat.
-FY19 continues to maximize production capacity to replenish stocks depleted over Iraq and Syria, procuring 36,000 guidance kits.
+FY20 continues to maximize production capacity to replenish stocks depleted over Iraq and Syria, procuring 37,000 guidance kits.
+USAF is procuring an upgraded tailkit with anti-jam receiver for use in GPS degraded conditions.
+The service is also seeking to develop a lighter weight successor class of weapons incorporating IR/GPS guidance, maneuvering wings, stealth, and EW capabilities.
+An F-35A dropped a JDAM-class weapon during its combat debut over the Middle East on Apr.
+30, 2019.